S3lios/rust-combin-iterator/README.md

 ## Contribution
 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

+## Notes
+- For any concerns related to stability, bug reports, or feature requests, please refer to the crate's documentation or contact the crate maintainers for support.
+- If you think you find a bug, don't hesitate to contact the crate maintaines.
+This crate is still in development, and while we're doing our best to make sure there aren't any bugs, it's possible that something has missed us.

 Happy Iterating with combin-iterator!